 This is the alternative fuel vehicles update page.
 My name is Mark and I am a Certified Master Technician and a former member of the society of automobile engineers.
-On this page we will be discussing vehicles that are powered by anything other then straight gas.
+On this page we'll discus vehicles that are powered by anything other then straight gas.

-I also have a special interest in this subject of alternate fuels and hold an (now expired) ASE certification in compressed natural gas powered vehicles.
+I also have a special interest in this subject of alternate fuels and hold a now expired ASE certification in compressed natural gas powered vehicles.
 This report is compiled from automotive industry trade publications and is formatted in my own words.

-The article is meant to update people of the almost silent progress of the alternative fuel programs that are sponsored by the United States local and federal governments.
-I have also included links too a couple of great books I have just read on the subject of freeing us from the dependency of foreign oil.
-These are 5 star rated books and should be considered if you are interested in this subject!
+The article is meant to update people of the almost silent progress of the alternative fuel programs that are sponsored by local and federal government agencies.
+I have also included links too a couple of great books I've read on the subject of freeing us from the dependency of foreign oil.
+These are 5 star rated books and should be considered if you are interested in this subject.

 This equals a market penetration of about 12% of total sales.
 Alternative fuel vehicles are gaining traction in fleet markets as well.
 Extra government incentives are large part of the increased sales to fleet and government organizations.